Laissezzzz/Banker-Tycoon/README.md

 * `internal_behavior`
 * `loans`

 Records are connected through identifiers such as `client_id` and `loan_id`.

-This database-centred structure keeps the game data separate from the application logic and makes it possible to add new cases without recompiling the game.
+This database-centred structure separates persistent data from the game logic and makes it possible to add or modify loan cases without recompiling the application.

+`BankDB` provides the interface between the game and SQLite.
+It retrieves the records required to construct a `LoanApplication` and updates loan statuses during gameplay.

 ## Decision Model

 Each loan has two separate states:

-* **Database status**: represents the expected or correct decision
+* **Database status**: represents the expected reference decision
 * **Player status**: represents the decision made during gameplay

 ```cpp